znxftw/cctrack/README.md

-Track rating history on competitive programming websites
+Track rating history on competitive programming websites.
+Currently updates today's rating and appends it to csv files.
+You can schedule an event to run it everyday or just do it manually.

 ## Setup